arthwang/vsc-logtalk/README.md

 ## Configurations

   * The user can configure settings via VS Code menu File/Preferences/Settings.
-Entering 'logtalk' in the input box will show up logtalk settings.
-There are only two settings in this extension with default values:
+Entering 'logtalk' in the input box will show up Logtalk settings.
+The settings in this extension with their default values are:
-    * "logtalk.executablePath": "/usr/local/bin/logtalk"
+    * "logtalk.executable": "/usr/local/bin/logtalk"

-      This setting points to the Logtalk executable.
-Use real path to the executable i.e. swilgt.sh if symbolic link doesn't run in VSC-Logtalk.
+      This setting points to the Logtalk executable, which can be created by running the `logtalk_backend_select` script.
+In alternative, use the absolute path to the integration script you want to use, e.g. `swilgt` or `swilgt.sh`.

-    * "logtalk.terminal.runtimeArgs": [ ]
+    * "logtalk.executable.arguments": [ ]

       Arguments of Logtalk executable run in terminal.

-    * "logtalk.lgtdoc.script": "/usr/local/bin/lgt2html"
+    * "logtalk.documentation.script": "/usr/local/bin/lgt2html"

-      Convert XML generated by Logtalk to (X)HTML.
+      Script for converting the XML files generated by the Logtalk `lgtdoc` tool.

-    * "logtalk.lgtdoc.arguments": [ ]
+    * "logtalk.documentation.arguments": [ ]

-      Arguments of HTML converter.
+      Arguments for the script that converts the XML files generated by the Logtalk `lgtdoc` tool.

     * "logtalk.graphviz.executable": "/usr/local/bin/dot"

-      Graph converter.
+      Graphviz executable for converting the `.dot` files generated by the Logtalk `diagrams` tool.

     * "logtalk.graphviz.arguments": ["-Tsvg"]

-      Arguments of graph converter.
+      Arguments for the Graphviz executable that converts the `.dot` files generated by the Logtalk `diagrams` tool.

 ## Bug reporting